GF2++

 ◆ convolve()

-Returns the convolution of this store with the given rhs store as a new bit-vector.
+Returns the convolution of two bit-stores as a new bit-vector.

 The convolution of \(u\) and \(v\) is a vector with the elements \( (u * v)_k = \sum_j u_j v_{k-j+1} \) where the sum is taken over all \(j\) such that the indices in the formula are valid.